SAP/cloud-security-services-integration-library/token-client/README.md

     sap.security.services.xsuaa:
       key: -----BEGIN RSA PRIVATE KEY-----YOUR PRIVATE KEY-----END RSA PRIVATE KEY-----
   ```
-:exclamation: **DO NOT** disclose your key or secret in publicly available places e.g. repository in github.com
+:exclamation: **DO NOT** disclose your key or secret in publicly available places e.g. repository in GitHub.com

 ## <a id="OAuth2ServiceConfiguration"></a>Setup OAuth2ServiceConfiguration
 `OAuth2ServiceConfiguration` holds the information from the respective XSUAA service binding.
-When using `spring-xsuaa` client library this is also given with `XsuaaServiceConfiguration`.
+When using `spring-xsuaa` client library this is also given with the `XsuaaServiceConfiguration`.

 #### Load from Environment
 ```